GamaEmmanuel/NaturalLenguageProcessing/README.md

 # UnstructuredDataAnalysis
-Text and images analysis using vectorizers, dimensionality reduction and neural nets
+Text Processing using manual vectorization and PMI